Hot Dogma

 Hot Dogma is the second studio album by the Australian alternative rock band TISM.
 It was released on 1 October 1990 and peaked at number 86 on the ARIA Charts.
 The title comes from a joining of the two phrases hot dog, a food, and dogma, a specific religious belief.
 An additional disc, Hot Dogma - The Interview Disc was added to initial sales copies and contains live responses by TISM to an unheard DJ’s questions.

+On 18 November 2024, the album was reissued on CD and (for the first time) double LP, containing the full 24-song tracklist.

 Reception

 In a review of TISM’s sixth studio album The White Albun, Anton S Trees of FasterLouder compared it to Hot Dogma, where the latter is "filled with moments of introspection and reflection on the nature of self, existence and mortality – TISM examine the value of life.
 Most prominent amongst the examinations of mortality and the cyclical nature of existence is 'Life Kills'."

 Steve Bell of theMusic.com.au website noticed it "quickly became a fan favourite but didn't set the world on fire commercially nor bother the charts, so TISM were soon unceremoniously dumped by Phonogram during 1991 and found themselves homeless."